-- The value shown for target equity compensation reflects the aggregate grant date fair date value of each NEO's equity awards granted in fiscal year 2022, determined in accordance with FASB ASC Topic 718; Compensation Stock Compensation (consistent with the Summary Compensation Table) - Actual compensation reflects FY22 MIP payout, the intrinsic value of stock options and the value of time-based RSUs and performance share units based on the year end (April 29, 2022) stock price of \$104.36 - Mr. Fong is not included in this analysis as he was not an employee for the entirety of FY22.
+- The value shown for target equity compensation (PSU, RSU, Stock Options) reflects the aggregate grant date fair value of each NEO's equity awards granted in fiscal year 2023, determined in accordance with FASB ASC Topic 718; Compensation - Stock Compensation (consistent with the Summary Compensation Table) - The value for MIP (annual incentive plan paid in cash) represents the payout target for achieving 100% of target detailed later in the Fiscal Year 2023 Annual Medtronic Incentive Plan Payout Results section. - Actual compensation reflects the 0% FY23 MIP payout, the market value of stock options and time-based RSUs and performance share units based on the year end (April 28, 2023) stock price of \$90.95

 As the graphic above illustrates, our pay for performance alignment meets our compensation philosophy.
-Specifically, the FY22 financial performance was below our target expectations.
-As a result, our payouts were below the targets established at the beginning of the fiscal year.
-For example, the CEO's FY22 MIP payout was \$1.41M versus a target of \$2.03M (69.5% of target).
+Specifically, the FY23 financial performance was below our target expectations.
+As a result, our payouts were below the target compensation established at the beginning of the fiscal year.
+For example, the CEO's FY23 MIP payout was \$0M versus a target of \$2.03M (0% of target).
 Our long-term incentive vehicles are completely denominated in equity and the realizable pay fluctuates with both our financial performance and stock price.
-For example, the stock option grant is underwater (\$131.26 grant price compared to \$104.36 fiscal year end price).
-Similarly, the RSUs and PSUs are also influenced by the decline in share price (CEO share value is \$6.96M as compared to \$8.75M).
+For example, the stock option grant is underwater (\$93.08 grant price compared to \$90.95 fiscal year end price).
 The committee believes that the design and implementation of our executive compensation program drives pay for performance aligned with shareholder value creation.

 As further evidence of our pay for performance orientation, realizable compensation for our Chairman & CEO is reasonably positioned relative to our Comparison Group in the context of relative performance.
-Specifically, three-year realizable compensation is positioned at the 16th percentile of the Comparison Group, and three-year performance is positioned at the 44th, 19th and 48th percentiles for TSR, revenue growth, and EPS growth, respectively.
+Specifically, three-year realizable compensation is positioned at the 18th percentile of the Comparison Group, and three-year performance is positioned at the 15, 11 and 26 percentiles for total shareholder return, revenue growth, and EPS growth, respectively.